King’s Inns Law Review

 A prize of €500 was awarded to Shane Finn for the best article submitted, for his article Case Note: Student Transport Scheme v.
 Bus Éireann IESC 22.
 A further prize of €500 was awarded to Ruairí McIntyre for the best submission on the theme of ‘The Irish Administrative State‘, What is the Meaning of ‘Ombudsman’?
 A Biological Analysis of the Irish Administrative State.

-The King’s Inns Law Review (KILR) is an annual law journal published independently by the students of King’s Inns.
-It is dedicated to the publication of Irish, European and international legal scholarship.
-The core purpose of the Review is the promotion and fostering of legal scholarship, both in King’s Inns and the wider legal community across Ireland and further afield.
+The King’s Inns Law Review (KILR) is an annual peer–reviewed law journal published independently by the Diploma and Degree students of King’s Inns.
+The core purpose of the Review is the promotion and fostering of legal scholarship, both in King’s Inns and the wider legal community across Ireland, Europe and further afield.

-The King’s Inns Law Review is grateful for the generous and kind support of its friends and benefactors, without whom the Review would not be possible.
+The King’s Inns Law Review is grateful for the generous and kind support of King’s Inns and its patrons and friends, without whom the Review would not be possible.
 The Editorial Board welcomes donations and contributions to fund the longevity of the Review, and all sponsorship queries should be addressed to firstname.lastname@example.org.

 Appointment of Volume XI Editorial Board 2022